demisto/content-docs/content-repo/extra-docs/articles/Email-Communication-Readme.md

 If the email is in response to an existing incident, an 8-digit number will appear next to the subject of the email, for example <93075875> Incident1.

-The pre-process script searches for the 8-digit number in the subject of the email to link to the incident.
+The pre-process script searches for '#' followed by an incident id, for example, #1234, in the subject of the email to link to the incident.

 If there is no 8-digit number in the subject of the email or if the pre-process rule is unable to locate the 8-digit number, a new incident is created and a random 8-digit number is generated for the incident.